Currently Browsing:Obstetrics & Gynecology

 The Massachusetts General Hospital Midlife Women’s Health Center brings together experts from more than 15 specialties to improve, promote and advance health care for women at menopause and beyond through research, collaboration and education.

 What is dry skin?Dry skin is a very common skin condition.
 It can make your skin feel irritated and itchy.
 Dry skin often worsens in the winter when the air is cold and dry.
-Frequent bathing also makes it worse.
+Bathing often also makes it worse.
 With no treatment, dry skin may become flaky or scaly.

 What causes dry skin?

 Dry skin happens when skin loses too much moisture.
 Skin thins with age.
 So, older adults often have dry skin.
 Other causes of dry skin include:

 - Skin conditions, such as eczema and psoriasis